 Parks and Recreation Master Plan

-The 2014 Boulder Parks and Recreation Master Plan provides guidance and policy direction for the Boulder Parks and Recreation Department’s role in the community.
-The master plan shapes the delivery of department-provided parks and recreation services in a manner that is consistent with city sustainability goals and meets the community’s level of service standards.
+The 2014 Boulder Parks and Recreation Master Plan was adopted by City Council in February 2014.
+Since that time, the Master Plan has shaped the work of the department through the delivery of parks and recreation services in a manner consistent with city sustainability goals and meets the community’s level of service standards.

 - What do we do?